System Integration: Connecting Your Business Tools

 - Middleware: Use integration platforms to connect systems

-Well-integrated systems work together seamlessly, giving you a unified view of your business operations and eliminating redundant work.
+Well-integrated systems work together without friction, giving you a unified view of your business operations and cutting redundant work.